23000003/my-site/README.md

 ## My-Site

-A simple web-mobile based app intended for my own in-need things into a single site :)
+A simple web-mobile based app intended for my own in-need things and for fun into a single site :)
 (might as well add more soon)

 ## Features